Home / Blog / Why AI Takeoff Accuracy Hits 98% (and When It Doesn’t)

 The Numbers Behind the Hype

 AI takeoff tools like EstimateNext claim up to 98% accuracy.
 That’s not marketing fluff.
-A 2025 Kansas University study validated these numbers, comparing AI tools against manual methods across multiple projects spanning residential, commercial, and infrastructure sectors.
+Independent benchmarking has supported these numbers, comparing AI tools against manual methods across multiple projects spanning residential, commercial, and infrastructure sectors.
 The results were consistent: AI tools significantly outperformed manual estimators in speed and accuracy.

 But here’s the catch: even at 98%, there’s still a 2% margin of error.
 On a $10 million project, that’s $200,000 worth of potential errors.
 For smaller contractors working on tight margins, a mistake of this magnitude could be disastrous.